 Based on the novel by Amanda Brown, Legally Blonde is a courtroom comedy that stars Reese Witherspoon as Elle Woods, a sorority girl from California.
 Elle follows her ex, Warner Huntington III (played by Matthew Davis), to Harvard law school after he breaks up with her on the night when she expects him to propose.

-While her initial goal is to win back Warner, Elle soon falls in love with the legal profession as she works to overcome the challenges of being a first-year law student.
+While her initial goal is to win back Warner, Elle soon falls in love with the legal profession as she works to overcome the challenges of being a first-year law student, from cold calls to outlining case briefs.
 She goes on to realize that she has the potential to become a great lawyer in her own right.

 Trivia: Reese Witherspoon’s contract allowed her to keep all of the costumes she wore in the movie after filming ended.